 SaaS companies operate in a unique space within the tech industry.
 They host applications on web-based platforms, making services remotely accessible to customers.
 The novel structure of these companies lies in their subscription-based model.
 Unlike traditional software licensing models, which demand a one-time payment for perpetual use of locally installed software, SaaS customers pay a periodic fee, usually monthly, quarterly, or annually.

-This subscription model gives rise to a specific type of revenue, termed recurring revenue.
+This subscription model generates a specific type of revenue, termed recurring revenue.
 It includes maintenance, customer support, and the right to use the software.
 Billing terms such as pricing amount, fixed vs. tiered fees, and frequency of billing drive this recurring revenue.

 The SaaS industry, with its myriad subscription models, boasts diversity.
 From freemium to fixed fee, tiered fixed fee, pay-per-seat, pay-as-you-go, hybrid, and custom models, the SaaS industry is teeming with different ways to bill customers.
 Each model has its own unique impact on the consistency and predictability of revenue.